ThinkingBeyond/BeyondQuantum-2025/Kishan Bhowal and Lucas Rhode/README.md

 # QUANTUM INFORMATION THEORY AND COMPLEXEITY

 ## Research Question
-*How does the entanglement entropy scale with the number of qubits in Grover’s algorithm, and how does this scaling influence the classical simulation cost using matrix product states (MPS)?*
+*How does the entanglement entropy scale with the number of qubits in Grover’s algorithm[^1], and how does this scaling influence the classical simulation cost using matrix product states (MPS)?*

 ## Project Introduction